OptimusCrime/modx-development-docker/README.md

 ## Access

 The website is not accessible at [`http://localhost:8000`](http://localhost:8000) on UNIX based systems.
-On Windows machine you need to find the [Docker machine IP](https://docs.docker.com/machine/reference/ip/).
+On Windows machines you need to find the [Docker machine IP](https://docs.docker.com/machine/reference/ip/).

 You can also access the database on port 3306.
-On UNIX based systems this is through localhost, but Windows machine also require the Docker machine IP for this.
+On UNIX based systems this is through localhost, but Windows machines also require the Docker machine IP for this.

 ## Contribute